dddxing/UdacityRSEProj1/README.md

-A first project from Udacity Robotics Nanodegree.
+The first project from Udacity Robotics Nanodegree.
 Main tasks:

 - Build single floor structure in Gazebo
 - Model simple robot (with joints)